 Museum temporarily closed

-Due to the current corona measures, the National Museum of Antiquities will be closed until 9 February 2021.
-We hope to welcome you again in February!
+Due to the current corona measures, the National Museum of Antiquities will be closed until 11 May 2021.
+We hope to welcome you again soon!

 It is compulsory to book a time slot for your visit, even if you are in possession of a Dutch Museum card, BankGiro Lottery VIP card or another discount card.